Mark Coffey

+Coffey is also known for his tenure with Insane Championship Wrestling (ICW), where he became a three-time ICW Zero-G champion.

 Professional wrestling career

 Early career (2010-2018)

 Coffey debuted as a wrestler for the independent promotion World Wide Wrestling League in 2010.
+Before his arrangement with WWE, he wrestled for various other promotions including Pro Wrestling Elite, Target Wrestling and the Scottish Wrestling Alliance, winning several titles.

+Insane Championship Wrestling (2012-2019)

-He made his ICW match was at the ICW 1st Annual Square Go!
-Held in a battle royal on 21 January 2012.
-While at ICW, he won the ICW Tag Team Championship four times and the ICW Zero-G Championship three times.
-Prior to his arrangement with WWE, he wrestled for various other promotions including Pro Wrestling Elite, Target Wrestling and the Scottish Wrestling Alliance, winning a number of titles.
+Coffey made his ICW match at the ICW 1st Annual Square Go! battle royal on 21 January 2012.
+In his early run he would work with Noam Dar, Andy Wild and his brother in efforts to win the ICW Tag Team Championship and ICW Zero-G Championship.

+Between 2013 and 2018, he would become a three-time ICW Zero-G Champion by defeating Mikey Whiplash, Fergall Devitt and Aaron Echo, Andy Wild, DCT, Jordan Devlin and Rampage Brown in a gauntlet at ICW: BarraMania 4.
+He also earned four ICW Tag Team Championship reigns with Polo Promotions partner Jackie Polo through wins over Brian Kendrick and Paul London, Kid Fite and Sha Samuels, Davey Boy and Joe Hendry, and Mike Bird and Wild Boar.
+He also got two chances at the ICW World Heavyweight Championship, firstly against Trent Seven in 2017 and lastly against Lionheart in 2019.

-WWE (2018–present)
+WWE (2018–2025)

 NXT UK (2018–2022)

-Coffey would regularly appear on the NXT UK brand, being accompanied by his brother Joe Coffey in a winning effort on the first ever televised match on NXT UK.
+Coffey would regularly appear on the NXT UK brand, being accompanied by his brother Joe in a winning effort on the first ever televised match on NXT UK.
 They would both go on to form the stable Gallus alongside Wolfgang and feud with British Strong Style.

 On the 6 February 2019 episode of NXT UK, Coffey faced Walter in a losing effort in Walter's second match on NXT UK.
 On the 4 October episode of NXT UK, Mark and Wolfgang defeated previous champions Mark Andrews and Flash Morgan Webster for the NXT UK Tag Team Championship, going on to hold it for 497 days.

 On the 14 July 2022 episode of NXT UK, Coffey defeated Noam Dar to become the new NXT UK Heritage Cup Champion.
 He would soon lose it back to Dar on the 25 August episode of NXT UK.